[This post is an excerpt from our new eBook: Branding: Much More Than A Logo. It’s Your Northstar! Download here.]

 Brand and culture must reinforce each other

-If you prefer to read Branding: Much More Than A Logo.
+To read Branding: Much More Than A Logo.
 It’s Your Northstar!
 Download here.
-Prefer podcast to listen to it?
-Click here.
 You access easy-to-read, easy-to-implement guideposts to check your brand alignment or develop your brand from the ground up.

 Branding: More Than A Logo.
 It's Your Northstar!